maria-mouratidi/liars-dice/learning/README.md

   - If total matching dice ≥ bid quantity: Bidder wins, challenger loses a die

 - **Calza (Exact)**: Claim the bid is exactly correct
-  - If total matching dice == bid quantity: Caller wins, opponent loses a die
+  - If total matching dice == bid quantity: Caller gains a die (up to max)
   - Otherwise: Caller loses a die
+  - **Note**: Cannot calza on your own bid or as the opening bid

+### Palifico Rounds

+When a player is reduced to exactly 1 die, the next round is a "Palifico" round:
+- **Aces are NOT wild** during this round
+- You can only raise the quantity, not the face value
+- Only one palifico round per player per game

 ### Winning